Dan Reeves (American football executive): Move to Los Angeles

+Reeves cited five years of losses, including $64,000 in 1945.
+His bottom line wasn't helped by poor attendance; despite winning the league title, the Rams had the second-lowest attendance in the league, behind only their rival Chicago Cardinals.
+Even without that to consider, Reeves knew he would have faced an uphill battle against the Cleveland Browns of the upstart All-America Football Conference.
+The Browns' owner, taxicab and real estate magnate Mickey McBride, had more resources than Reeves could even begin to match.
+Additionally, the Browns were coached by former Ohio State head coach Paul Brown, a long-respected figure in Ohio coaching circles, and had a roster laden with Ohio collegiate stars.
+It appeared that the Browns were the only AAFC team that even potentially had a chance of chasing their NFL rivals out of town.

 On January 15, Rams team representatives went before the Los Angeles Coliseum Commission with a plan to lease use of the facility for home games, as it was already the home venue for college football for both UCLA and USC of the Pacific Coast Conference.
 On January 23, the Coliseum Commission approved use of the 103,000-seat stadium for Rams' Sunday home games during the 1946 season.
 The move did not immediately cure the team's financial woes, however: in 1947, Reeves found himself in need of co-owners to share the mounting losses while attempting a turnaround.
 Reeves brought Levy back in for a one-third stake in the team, while another third went to Edwin Pauley and Hal Saley.